25Ericcheong/node-fundamentals/README.md

 ### Http Methods with Express

 - Vanilla JavaScript input forms with `action` essentially appends current route with the `action` value which needs to be handled by including the endpoint in the backend.
 It will also specify the method type which will need to be specified in the backend as well.
 Data will be sent in `data form` structure.
 The `name` for each input form will be the key of the `form data` object.
 - Note that there is a difference when `POST`-ing a data with form and with JavaScript.
-This can be identified within the `Headers`; `Content-Type` which will state explicitly whether it is `form-urlencoded` (form data) or not (JavaScript)
+This can be identified within the `Headers`; `Content-Type` which will state explicitly whether it is `form-urlencoded` (form data) or not (JavaScript).
+If it is not `form data`, the `Content-Type` would be `application/json` instead then (Note: usually need to add this content type but with axios - it adds it for us).
 - To identify whether it will be `form data` or not; will need to look for `method` and `action` attribute on `form` tag.
 With `method` and `action` present, can expect `form data` to be used and will need to parse data sent from frontend.
+- Example shown (with regards to `POST` with JavaScript), axios is used just for reference which simplifies code as it is more readable in comparison to utilizing in built fetch function.

 # Useful Node Modules